gaurav61/FileManager/README.md

 	```
     $ filezilla crop_pdf <ABSOLUTE_PATH_OF_THE_PDF> --s <STARTING_PAGE_NUMBER> --e <ENDING_PAGE_NUMBER> <ABSOLUTE_PATH_OF_OUTPUT_PDF_FILE>
     ```
     The above command will create a new PDF and the new PDF will contain all the pages from page number 's' to 'e' both inclusive.
+If you don't pass 's' in the argument then its default value will be 1 and if you don't pass 'e' in the argument then its default value will be the last page number of the input PDF